boggioMichael/saca/README.md

 ```

 ---
-### subprojects which will help SACA work
+### Utilities Subprojects of SACA
-- AI prompt optimizer - given a prompt, patches and adds additional information to it to achieve the best answer from the AI
+- AI prompt optimizer - given a prompt, patches and adds additional information to it to achieve the best answer from the AI -
-- Code Vulnerability Searcher AI model
 - a Docker-driven sandbox which will allow the AI (or the dynamic debugging tools to run the sets of tests and search for bugs)

+# POC
 ## What the VS Code Extension Does

 The included VS Code extension (`saca`) adds a command: